-Flat stems of feathery, blue-green foliage and ornamental bark combine to make Leyland cypress an appealing choice for medium to large landscapes.
-Leyland cypress trees grow three feet or more per year, making it an excellent choice for a quick specimen or lawn tree, or a privacy hedge.
+Flat stems of feathery, blue-green foliage and ornamental combine to make Leyland cypress an appealing choice for medium to large landscapes.
+Leyland cypress trees grow 3 feet (1 m.) or more per year, making it an excellent choice for a quick specimen, lawn tree, or a privacy hedge.
 Information about Leyland cypress will help with growing healthy trees.

 Information About Leyland Cypress

-The tree grows to a height of 50 to 70 feet, and although the spread is only 12 to 15 feet, it may overwhelm small, residential properties.
+The tree grows to a height of 50 to 70 feet (15-20 m.), and although the spread is only 12 to 15 feet (4-5 m.), it may overwhelm small, residential properties.
 Therefore, larger areas are most suitable for growing a Leyland cypress tree.
 The tree is also useful in coastal landscapes where it tolerates salt spray.

 How to Grow Leyland Cypress Trees